tufts-carpentries/python-novice-gapminder/_episodes/03-types-conversion.md

 {: .error}

 *   Not allowed because it's ambiguous: should `1 + '2'` be `3` or `'12'`?
-*   Some types can be converted to other types by using the type name as a function.
+*   Some types can be converted to other types by using the type name as a function

 ~~~
 print(1 + int('2'))